sanatnilesh/azure-az204-developer-guide/Creating-VMs-In-Azure/CLI/create-vms-azure-cli.md

   -- output table
 ```

-Step 5:<span style="color:red;"> It's necessary to delete created resources if they were created only for training purposes.
+Step 5:<font color="red"> It's necessary to delete created resources if they were created only for training purposes.
 Otherwise, leaving VMs running can result in significant costs on your Azure bill.
-Use the following command to delete resources.</span>
+Use the following command to delete resources.</font>

 ```
 az group delete --name "vm-demo-rg"